ignatiusbalayo/Real_Or_Fake/README.md

 **Task:** Classify each news propagation graph as real or fake.

-- **Baseline:** Uses only text embeddings of the news and historical tweets of users.
-- **Challenge:** Improve the baseline by including **user profile features** in the final node embeddings.

----

-## ⚡ Baseline Model
+### Baseline Model Description

-The baseline GNN is implemented in `model.py`.
-It supports:
+The baseline model is a **Graph Neural Network (GNN)** for fake news detection implemented in `model.py`.
+Its main components:

-- Graph Convolutional Network (GCN)
-- Graph Attention Network (GAT)
-- GraphSAGE
+- **Graph Attention Layers (GAT):** 3 layers to learn node embeddings from the propagation graph.
+- **Global Max Pooling:** Aggregates node embeddings to a single graph-level representation.
+- **Root Node Transformation:** Linear layer processes the root node (news article) features.
+- **Concatenation & Output:** Combines graph representation and root node features, then passes through a linear layer with **sigmoid** to predict fake/real news.

 **Features used in baseline:**
-- Text embeddings of news and historical user tweets
+  - spaCy Text embeddings of news and historical user tweets
-**Features to add for challenge:**
-- User profile features (10-dimensional)
+**Output:**
+  - Probability that a news graph is fake.

 ---